sselvamani22/capybara-select2/README.md

 Capybara requires Ruby 1.9.3 or later.
 To install, type:

-Download this project then run this commands
+Download this project then following commands

 ```bash
 Run bundle install
 cucumber features/fill_in.feature
 ```

-select2.rb file which have code for select2 function
+select2.rb file which have coded for select2 function

 Your formate should be like this